Kristina01111000/WordPressTheme/README.md

 	- change default user image -https://www.peepso.com/documentation/assets-overrides-customizing-peepso-images/
 		- explains how to do it, need to figure out the default images we want
-	- change recent activity to what's new?
 	- check on accessibilty
 		- add img descriptions
-	- change header pages titles to dark green
 	- change header right pages to link to courses
 	- add section to front page about the course